benayda/GettingandCleaningDataproject/CodeBook.md

 Out of the resulting data set, the script creates another independent tidy data set.
 This independent data set contains the average of each variable for each activity and each subject.

+## Steps in run_analysis.R script to transform raw data into tidy data set

 These are the specific steps in run_analysis.R that perform the transformations upon the raw data:

-First, the script reads the data into the features_df data frame.
+1. First, the script reads the data into the features_df data frame.
-Then the script adds column labels to the features_df data frame.
+2. Then the script adds column labels to the features_df data frame.
-The script then uses the make.names function to change illegal characters (parentheses and minus sign) to dots.
+3. The script then uses the make.names function to change illegal characters (parentheses and minus sign) to dots.
 The script also changes the names of duplicates of the feature_name.
 Then the script reads in the activity_labels.txt file.
 Next, the script adds column labels to the activity_df data frame.